theiagen/Mid-Atlantic-SDP4PHB-2025/exercises/exercise04.md

 ### The Nextflow module file

+ In Nextflow's DSL2 introduces the concept of **modules**, making it easier to create reusable and composable workflows.
 The module is where you usually can find the processes of a workflow.
 Best practise is to have a process per module or to group processes that that share something in common (helps to keep things tidy!).
+Processes are defined inside module files and then included in a main workflow.

 Let's look at the `fastq_stats.nf` module to get number of reads and GC content of a FASTQ file